 Vietnam work permit extension and replacement

 Your Vietnam work permit is only valid for 2 years, but shall not exceed the working period articulated in the employment contract.
-If you wish to renew your permit and continue to work in Vietnam, you need to apply for a work permit extension before 45 days to the expiry date.
+If you wish to renew your permit and continue to work in Vietnam, you need to apply for a work permit extension 45 days before the expiry date.

-It is quite easy to apply for a new work permit, as long as the applicant is continuing the job or service for which they were initially granted the permit.
+It is quite simple to apply for a new work permit, as long as the applicant is continuing the job or service for which they were initially granted the permit.
 The requirement documents are pretty much the same as the first work permit application:

 - Request form for a work permit extension from the employer under regulations of the Ministry of Labor – Invalids and Social Affairs (the MOLISA)